Shameless (magazine): History and awards

 In June 2004, Shameless was named Best New Magazine by Toronto alt-weekly NOW and nominated for two Utne Independent Press Awards (Best New Title and Best Design).
 In 2005, Shameless won an Utne award for Best Personal Life Writing.
 The magazine was nominated again in 2006, for Lifestyle coverage.
 In 2005, cover story “Making The Cut” was nominated for a National Magazine Award.

-Published three times a year, Shameless is available in independent bookstores and Chapters/Indigo locations across Canada and select locations in the United States.